altumguides/altumguides.github.io/index.md

 # Things to keep in mind<a name="Note"></a>
   - Carefully look at each image as they come up instead of going through them quickly.
   - A scenario that happens often is that the subject has failed the condition before all the images are shown.
-Looking through each image carefully allows you to s
+Looking through each image carefully allows you to save time
   - Remember the index number so that you can resume your progress using the navigation bar.
   - Make sure to record your time in the time sheet every time you start working.
   - Don't hesitate to reach out to me when you have any concerns.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NDcxMjkwMTUsLTE0MzM2MTYwMzRdfQ
+eyJoaXN0b3J5IjpbLTE5MDU1NzgzNjAsLTE0MzM2MTYwMzRdfQ
 ==
 -->